LucioFlavioRosa/Data_Engineering/Project_1-Data-Modeling-with-Postgres/README.md

 The steps to run the pipeline are as follows:

 1. In a terminal, run `python create_tables.py` to reset the tables in the sparkifydb database.
-2. Running `test.ipynb` (in a jupyter notebook) confirms the tables were successfully created with the correct columns.
+2. Running `test.ipynb` (in a jupyter notebook) confirms that the tables were successfully created with the correct columns.
-3. In a terminal, run `python etl.py` to process the entire datasets.
+3. In a terminal, run `python etl.py` to process all the datasets.
-4. Again, running `test.ipynb` confirms the records were successfully inserted into each table.
+4. Again, running `test.ipynb` confirms that the records were successfully inserted into each table.

 #### Sample Queries